OfficeDev/office-js-docs/reference/excel/range.md

 ### getImage()
-Renders the range as a base64-encoded image.
+Renders the range as a base64-encoded png image.

 #### Syntax
 ```js